 This is a 4-minute read.

-Lymphedema pumps provide machine-assisted fluid movement that supports a patient’s long-term lymphatic health.
-These devices are comfortable to use at home and reduce lymphedema symptoms significantly.
+Pneumatic compression devices, also called lymphedema pumps, provide machine-assisted fluid movement.
+These devices are comfortable to use at home and reduce lymphedema swelling significantly.

-If you’re a lymphedema professional or patient, please review options for innovative compression pump home therapy equipment from Lympha Press.
-Our equipment supports the best possible outcomes for people with lymphedema.
+If you’re a lymphedema professional or patient, please take a look at the innovative compression pump home therapy equipment from Lympha Press.
+Our equipment supports the best possible patient outcomes as doctors search for a cure for lymphedema.